-BREXIT Party Leader Nigel Farage was in the town yesterday to make a video about asylum seekers currently being housed in the Bromsgrove Hotel and Spa and other similar venues.
+BREXIT Party Leader Nigel Farage was in town last Wednesday to make a film about the asylum seekers residing at the former Bromsgrove Hotel and Spa.

-He claimed there were 48,000 asylum seekers in the country and, with contracts between the Home Office and large companies, such as Serco, it would cost the taxpayer £4billion over ten years.
+He claimed there were 48,000 asylum seekers in the country and contracts between the Home Office and large companies would cost the taxpayer £4billion over the next ten years.

-He concluded by calling for a proper debate on the issue and accused the media of not covering the issue.
+He concluded by calling for a proper debate and accusing the media of not covering the issue.

 “He was clear that the use of hotels as initial accommodation for families, children and single people lawfully entitled to ask for asylum is necessary due to disruption caused by Covid-19.

 “As such, it is strictly a temporary measure.”

 The story fueled fierce debate on our Facebook page with more than 400 comments.